 1. Conceal or remove straps from your backpack

-Straps and anything that dangles out is parts of a backpack that are most likely to get entangled in the baggage handling conveyor belt.
+Straps and anything that dangles out is parts of a backpack that are most likely to get entangled in the baggage handling conveyer belt.
 Airplane-approved bags usually include a secret compartment where you can stash straps or anything that hangs out.
-Unfortunately, the same may not apply for that backpack you choose to check in as luggage.
+Unfortunately, the same may not apply to that backpack you choose to check in as luggage.
 To keep them out of harm’s way and ensure your backpack remains intact, it might be wise to either remove the straps or ensure they are sufficiently hidden.

 2. Add a rain protector to your backpack

 Rain protectors provide an extra layer of protection regardless of how thin they are.
 What’s more, they are readily available at the airport.
 These rain protectors come in the form of plastic bags designed to keep moisture out of your luggage.
 They will pay off in this scenario by keeping the straps on your backpack safe.